armadaproject/armada/client/python/examples/README.md

 ### simple.py

-Example of using the armada client to create a queue, jobset and job, then watch for the job to succeed or fail.
+Example of using the Armada client to create a queue, jobset and job, then watch for the job to succeed or fail.

 #### Walkthrough